List of films considered the worst: The Babe Ruth Story (1948)

 The Babe Ruth Story is a 1948 baseball film biography of Babe Ruth, starring William Bendix, Claire Trevor and Sam Levene.
 The New York Times describes it as "the Plan 9 from Outer Space of baseball biopics".
 It was rushed into release while Ruth was still alive.
-One infamous scene features Ruth promising a dying child that he will hit two home runs.
-The child is subsequently cured of his ailments after Ruth delivers on the promise.
+One infamous scene features Ruth promising a dying child that he will hit two home runs; the child is subsequently cured of his ailments after Ruth delivers on the promise.

 Baseball Hall of Famer Ted Williams believed it to be the worst movie he had ever seen.
 The Washington Times stated that it "stands as possibly the worst movie ever made".
-The Spokesman-Review included the film on their list of the worst films of all time, while Paul Newberry of the Associated Press wrote that the film's place on "nearly every list of the worst movies ever made" was "with good reason".
+The Spokesman-Review included the film on its list of the worst films of all time, while Paul Newberry of the Associated Press wrote that the film's place on "nearly every list of the worst movies ever made" was "with good reason".
 Newsday's Jack Mathews similarly wrote that The Babe Ruth Story was "what many people consider to be the worst sports movie of all time".
 It also was called one of the worst sports films ever each by Newsday and The A.V.
 Club, and called one of the worst biopics by Moviefone and Spike.
 Entertainment writer Michael Sauter included the film in his book, The Worst Movies of All Time, and Leonard Maltin called it "perfectly dreadful".